Skip to main content Skip to search Skip to main navigation

 • Water beads

-Does your little one prefer to play with real sand and likes to mess around?
-Then the mud kitchen is perfect for you.
-With just a few simple steps, IKEA KNAGGLIG crates and TROFAST boxes can be transformed into a wonderful mud kitchen in no time at all - a kind of sandpit with a lid.
-Perfect for stirring, mixing and "cooking".
-With the custom-fit foils from Limmaland for the TROFAST lids, you can transform the boxes into a magical kitchen, barbecue or construction site.
+Does your little one prefer playing with real sand and love getting messy?
+Then the ‘ mud kitchen’ is perfect for you.
+In just a few simple steps, you can transform IKEA KNAGGLIG crates and TROFAST boxes into a wonderful ‘ mud kitchen’ – a sort of sandpit with a lid.
+Perfect for stirring, making mud and “cooking”.
+With Limmaland’s custom-fit films for the TROFAST lids, you can transform the boxes into a magical kitchen, barbecue or building site.

 IKEA Trofast Hack - Matschküche selber bauen